hmchen47/DataScience/Notes/a18f-TargetEnc.md

     + target encoding: deriving numbers for the categories w/ the relationship w/ the target
   + domain-motivated feature
     + prior experience: categorical feature probably not so important even if scored poorly w/ a feature metric
-    + target encoding revealing a feature's true informative
+    + target encoding revealing a feature's true information

 ## Example - MovieLens1M